prerit1998jain/Sentiment-Analysis-/README.md

         | Overall_Score = 5*(pos) / (pos + neg) |
         |---------------------------------------|

-                      Pos →  No. of  reviews classified as positive.
+     Pos →  No. of  reviews classified as positive
      Neg →  No. of reviews classified as negative.

  | Company Name | Rating given using our model | Rating as given in website |